 Bicycle or inline skate at Stony Creek Metropark with a 6.1-mile paved trail circling the lake.
-Single speed bicycles can be rented at Eastwood Beach daily and Baypoint Beach weekends only, Memorial Day through Labor Day.
+Single speed bicycles can be rented at Eastwood Beach daily, Memorial Day through Labor Day.
 Mountain bikers can ride on 14 miles of hilly, heavily wooded dirt trails that traverse the southwest side of the park.
-The Michigan Mountain Bike Association helps keep this area groomed.
+The CRAMBA helps keep this area groomed.
 Helmets required on mountain bike trails.

 Bicycle rental fees

-One hour minimum charge, driver's license and $10 deposit.
+One hour minimum charge, driver's license.
 10 am to 6 pm daily.

 Rental available Memorial Day - Labor Day only.

 Push your limits to the max at the Mountain Bike Skills Course at Stony Creek Metropark.
 Test your ability on this 5-acre playground with a variety of wood and dirt obstacles that will challenge even the most skilled riders.
 Dare yourself with the ultimate challenge and complete 180-degree turns on several 6-foot platforms.
 The Metropark also boasts the area’s largest pump track.
 This project was built with a generous funding grant from American Cycle and Fitness, and labor was provided by CRAMBA volunteers.
 The skills course is closed during the winter.
 For more information contact the Stony Creek Metropark Park Office.